All you need to know about growing your own Potatoes

 We all have our favourite ways to eat potatoes, whether it’s boiled, roasted, baked or mashed, and this should be factored in when deciding which potatoes to grow.
 A good boiling potato should keep its shape and have a firm texture when cooked and Rocket is about as good as they get, but any first early potato is a good choice.
 For roasting or baking look to the main crop types that are larger Potato Kestrel is a fantastic baker whereas King Edward is the perfect roasting potato.
-For creamy mashed potato Disiree is ideal.
+For creamy mashed potato Desiree is ideal.
 At the end of the day it’s all about personal taste and it might take a few seasons before you find your perfect potato.

 Where to grow your Potatoes

 Seed Potatoes grow well in most soil types but ideally they should be grown in well-drained, loamy soil that is not too heavy.
 The soil needs to be deep, well dug and with plenty of well-rotted organic matter incorporated.
 The plot should be cleared and dug over in late autumn/early winter so that the frost can break down the soil structure, which will make for easy planting in the spring.

 Potatoes are susceptible to a fairly wide range of minor pests, and one or two major pests.
 However, pests specific to potatoes have only a limited survival time if they do not have access to potatoes so it is important not to grow potatoes in the same part of the garden every year.
 Ideally, potatoes should only be planted in the same part of the garden once every 7 years but, given that this is not practical for the vast majority of gardeners we recommend a minimum of 3 or 4 years.
 Aim to develop the longest rotational system you can accommodate in your garden.

 What to do when you receive your Seed Potatoes